kubernetes/enhancements/keps/sig-storage/3476-volume-group/README.md

         // +optional
         Parameters map[string]string

+        // +optional
+        VolumeGroupDeletionPolicy *VolumeGroupDeletionPolicy

         // This field specifies whether group snapshot is supported.
         // The default is false.
         // +optional
         SupportVolumeGroupSnapshot *bool
 }

+// VolumeGroupDeletionPolicy describes a policy for end-of-life maintenance of
+// volume group contents
+type VolumeGroupDeletionPolicy string

+const (
+	// VolumeGroupContentDelete means the group will be deleted from the
+	// underlying storage system on release from its volume group.
+	VolumeGroupContentDelete VolumeGroupDeletionPolicy = "Delete"

+	// VolumeGroupContentRetain means the group will be left in its current
+	// state on release from its volume group.
+	VolumeGroupContentRetain VolumeGroupDeletionPolicy = "Retain" )
 ```

 #### VolumeGroup